Kagency/http-replay/README.md

 This example assumes $app is some Symfony2 app, where the method runRequest() recieves a Request object and returns a Response object.

+## Response Filters

+A list of currently implemented response filters

+### Dispatcher

+Takes an array of response filters to apply to the responses.
+You usually want to use this one to be able to easily apply a set of filters.

+### Json

+Tries to parse JSON to make it easier to compare in tests.
+Also makes other response filters possible, like the JsonFilter filter.

+Takes no arguments.

+### JsonFilter

+Filters out a defined set of properties from a JSON response.
+Especially sensible, if your JSON response contains fields like dates or revisions.

+Receives a list of properties to remove as a constructor argument.

+### Headers

+Implements a blacklist for HTTP headers.
+Removes those headers from the response.
+This is especially useful to remove Date and Etag headers, for example.

+Receives a list of headers to remove as a constructor argument.

+### MultipartMixed

+Replaces the random boundary string in multipart/mixed responses, to make it possible to comapre them.

+Takes no arguments.

+### ConditionalPathRegexp

+Takes to arguments:

+* Regular expression to match the requested path
+* Aggregate filter

+Only applies the aggregate filter, if the regular expression matches the requested path.